gdlc/STT465/HW3.md

    b) Write the likelihood function under Gaussian assumptions.

-   c) Derive the Maximum Likelihood estimator of the mean parameter
+   c) Derive the Maximum Likelihood estimator of the mean parameter (recall the steps: write the likelihood, simplify as much as possible, take the log, take derivative with respect to the mean, set the derivative equal to zero, solve for the mean).

    d) Provide the Max.
 Lileihood esitmate of the mean for this data set together with an approximate 95% CI (assume Central Limit Theorem).